 The figure shows an example test scenario for a handset test including electronics and acoustics.
-The DUT supply voltage is provided by a programmable power supply with GPIB interface controlled by the EXD task.
+The DUT supply voltage is provided by a programmable power supply with GPIB interface controlled by the EXDtask.
 A digital multimeter is used to test DC current and resistance of the handset electronics.
 The EXD sequence triggers the measurement and checks the results against limits using to generate PASS/FAIL verdicts.
-This all is combined with acoustical test of the receiver and microphone using the KLIPPEL Analyzer 3 and QC Sound Pressure (SPL) task.
+All of this is combined with an acoustical test of the receiver and microphone using the KLIPPEL Analyzer 3 and QC Sound Pressure (SPL) task.

-For test automation of Bluetooth-enabled speakers and headphones, the EXD enhances any QC test sequence with Bluetooth pairing and audio control through MegaSig U980 analog Bluetooth interface.
+For test automation of Bluetooth-enabled speakers and headphones, the EXD enhances any QC test sequence with Bluetooth pairing and audio control through the MegaSig U980 analog Bluetooth interface.